gcapes/instructor-training-slides/09-mindset.md

   - promoting perseverance (praise improvement)
   - sharing passion
   - emphasise long-term goals

+# Exercise: How Are You Gritty?
+- Think of a time when learning something was difficult for you, or you made a mistake that seemed silly or embarrassing.
+- How did you motivate yourself to continue learning?
+- How did it feel to persist in the face of challenge?
+- How do you feel now about your capabilities in this area?

+In the shared document, describe how you could use this story to illustrate the importance of grit for your learners.

 # Habits of lifelong learners
 - Being a lifelong learner is good for your job propects